-Sabina Berman was born in Mexico in 1954 to Eastern European immigrant parents and immediately became heir to a tradition of cultural, religious and national displacement.
-Her childhood in Mexico City was marked by a constant confrontation between Old World customs and tongues maintained primarily by her Yiddish-speaking bubbeh and the Spanish-speaking Catholic world that surrounded her.
-Her status as a Jew in Mexico was and continued to be inescapable and its impact on her writing is profound.
-Whether she is recounting the events of her childhood in Mexico and her family’s memories of life in Poland and Austria in her autobiography, or inventing a new theatrical production, her cultural, linguistic, national and religious affinities consistently define her work.
+Sabina Berman was born in Mexico in 1954 to Eastern European immigrant parents and immediately became heir to a tradition of cultural, religious, and national displacement.
+Her childhood in Mexico City was marked by a constant confrontation between Old World customs and tongues maintained primarily by her Yiddish-speaking bubbe and the Spanish-speaking Catholic world that surrounded her.
+Her status as a Jew in Mexico was and continued to be inescapable and its impact on her writing has been profound.
+Whether she is recounting the events of her childhood in Mexico and her family’s memories of life in Poland and Austria in her autobiography, or inventing a new theatrical production, her cultural, linguistic, national, and religious affinities consistently define her work.

 Also in La bobe, Berman addresses critical issues directly affecting her identity and that of her immediate family.
 She explores the notion that Jews have been historical wanderers and have maintained no real homeland since their physical and psychological dislocation from Israel.
 Berman examines her own place in Mexican society and the implications of inhabiting a geographic space in which she neither feels nor is perceived as a permanent resident or citizen.
 Through her own experiences as well as those of her parents, she explores both the positive and the negative aspects of being assigned or assuming a transient identity.

-Berman has not only succeeded in bolstering the Jewish presence in Mexico with her creative and avant garde theatrical pieces and sentimental semi-autobiographical narrative; she has also triumphed as a national prize-winning writer.
-Lauded for her poetry, short stories, newspaper articles and plays, she lays claim to the unprecedented honor of winning the Mexican Theater Prize four times.
-Among the many honors she has received are the 2000 National Journalism Award for Mujeres y poder; Premio de Poesía Pluridimensional Jugeute (Multidimensional Poetry Prize) for Mariposa (Butterfly); Premio de Cuento Latinoamericano (1975) for Año Internacional de la Mujer (International Year of the Woman ); Primer Premio de Teatro Instituto Nacional de Bellas Artes (1983) (First Prize from the Institute of Theatre of Fine Arts) for Yankee, Herejía (Heresy), Rompecabezas (Puzzle), and La maravillosa de niño pingüica.
+Berman has not only succeeded in bolstering the Jewish presence in Mexico with her creative and avant-garde theatrical pieces and sentimental semi-autobiographical narrative; she has also triumphed as a national prize-winning writer.
+Lauded for her poetry, short stories, newspaper articles, and plays, she lays claim to the unprecedented honor of winning the Mexican Theater Prize four times and the National Journalism Award two times.
+Among the many honors she has received are the 2000 National Journalism Award for Mujeres y poder; Premio de Poesía Pluridimensional Jugeute (Multidimensional Poetry Prize) for Mariposa (Butterfly); Premio de Cuento Latinoamericano (1975) for Año Internacional de la Mujer (International Year of the Woman ); Primer Premio de Teatro Instituto Nacional de Bellas Artes (1983) (First Prize from the Institute of Theatre of Fine Arts) for Yankee, Herejía (Heresy), Rompecabezas (Puzzle), and La maravillosa de niño pingüica (The Wonderful Story of Chiquito Pinguica).

-Berman is undoubtedly recognized and celebrated for her contributions as a multifaceted and pioneering playwright, narrator, journalist, and poet.
-Her feminist ideals, struggles for social justice, acceptance of alternative sexual orientations, and treatment of the difficulties of belonging to an ethnic and religious minority are emblematic of her literary expression.
-She unabashedly celebrates all aspects of her distinctive identity—Jewish, Mexican and feminist—allowing them to culminate in a unique and unconventional form of literary expression.
+Recognized as part of the new generation of Mexican dramaturgy, Berman is undoubtedly celebrated for her contribution to Latin American culture as a multifaceted and pioneering playwright, narrator, journalist, and poet.
+Her feminist ideals, struggles for social justice, acceptance of queer identity, and treatment of the difficulties of belonging to an ethnic and religious minority are emblematic of her literary expression.
+She unabashedly celebrates all aspects of her distinctive identity—Jewish, Mexican, and feminist—allowing them to culminate in a unique and unconventional form of literary expression.

 La bobe (Bubbeh).
 México: 1991.